xinjue37/Imitation-Learning-in-LibraNet/README.md

 * This repository consist of implementation in "Imitation learning in sequential crowd counting using deep reinforcement learning"

+## Abstract
+Crowd counting in computer vision involves the utilization of advanced algorithms and image processing techniques to accurately estimate the number of individuals present in a given scene for applications such as surveillance and traffic control.
+The main approaches include detection-based methods and classification/regression-based methods.
+Another line of approach is to train an AI agent, like LibraNet, that can count the crowd in images sequentially through deep reinforcement learning (RL).
+However, the training of LibraNet that used Deep Q-learning is unstable and needs a long time for convergence.
+Therefore, this paper utilized imitation learning in Deep RL with a classification-based approach to speed up the convergence speed, combining the complementary strengths of the two approaches.
+The results show that training with the imitation learning loss and classification-based cross-entropy outperforms the original Q-learning loss in training the LibraNet.

 ## Instruction to run the code (Way1)
 1. Download all the file and code from the [Onedrive](https://1drv.ms/f/s!Ahv-XQKk4-F9pGE97HwvACaHuXQR?e=oSU2Hz) (1.35GB), it contains all the models and results obtained.
 2. Run the train.ipynb to train the model and evaluate.ipynb to evaluate the model